 hCG - human chorionic gonadotropin

 244 (Hypothyroidism), 242 (Hyperthyroidism)

 Contributors to guideline

 This guideline is based on scientific evidence current as of the Effective Date.

-This guideline was developed by the Guidelines and Protocols Advisory Committee, approved by the British Columbia Medical Association, and adopted by the Medical Services Commission.
+The guideline was developed by the Guidelines and Protocols Advisory Committee in collaboration with BC’s Agency for Pathology and Laboratory Medicine and adopted by the Medical Services Commission.